 At the same time, I found myself returning more often to our old summer house.
 It felt like stepping into a world where death didn’t yet exist.
 But the house had been abandoned, neglected since we had left.
 Surrounded by well-maintained properties, it stood in decay, slowly becoming a ruin of my past, crumbling a little more with each visit.

-After my mother’s death, I found old films and photographs in the attic.
+After my mother’s death, I discovered old films and photographs in the attic.
 Among them was a roll of film she had taken when I was a toddler.
-Many frames were only half exposed because she had used a flash, but the camera’s sync was off.
-One half of the image was clear, the other was shrouded in blackness, obscured by the camera’s shutter.
-These images opened a door to the past — a past I had lived through but had no memory or awareness of, as I had been a baby.
-But this access was incomplete — half swallowed by darkness.
-It felt as though the blackness was devouring the memory itself
+Many of the frames were only partially exposed — the flash had fired, but the camera’s sync was misaligned.
+One half of each image was vivid and clear; the other was consumed by darkness, obscured by the shutter.
+These photographs offered a window into the past — a past I had lived but couldn’t remember, as I was only a baby.
+Yet the glimpse they provided was fragmented, incomplete, swallowed by shadow.
+It felt as though the blackness wasn’t just obscuring the memory but devouring it.

 Back to Top